ayushdama11/RepoPilot/README.md

 ### Motivation/Need of Project
 Repo-Pilot was developed to address key challenges in software development collaboration:
 - **Enhancing Repository Transparency:** Understanding a large codebase can be overwhelming, especially for new contributors.
 Repo-Pilot automates documentation to bridge this gap.
 - **Improving Code Search Efficiency:** Traditional code search tools often fail to capture contextual relevance.
-Repo-Pilot’s AI-powered search improves accuracy.
+Repo-Pilot's AI-powered search improves accuracy.
 - **Summarizing Commit History:** Keeping track of repository changes manually is tedious.
 Repo-Pilot automates this process with AI-driven commit summaries.
 - **Integrating AI for Better Collaboration:** Leveraging AI to assist developers in navigating repositories, understanding code, and improving productivity.